 Version 0 storage message

-The 1.8 library only supports version 1 b-tree indexing type for chunked datasets.
+The HDF5 1.8 library only supports version 1 B-tree indexing type for chunked datasets.
 The dataset layout information in the object header is described by a single message: version 1, 2, or 3 layout message.

-We refer the reader to the latest File Format Specification 1for description of the messages and layouts.
+We refer the reader to the latest File Format Specification [1] for description of the messages and layouts.

 The incompatibility described above will disallow 1.8 library-based applications to read a chunked dataset in a 1.10 library-based file generated with the latest library format.
+One of the possible workarounds is to use the h5repack tool.
+By default the tool rewrites an object in the file using the earliest file format version in which the object became available thus making 1.10 library-based file readable by the HDF5 1.8 library.
+Unfortunately, this is not an efficient solution for the large files.

-This RFC describes a tool to convert the chunk indexing types for datasets in 1.10 library-based files generated with the latest format to version 1 B-tree indexing typesdatasets can be accessed by the 1.8 library.
+This RFC describes a tool to convert the chunk indexing types for datasets in 1.10 library-based files generated with the latest format, to version 1 B-tree indexing types.
+The conversion is performed in place, i.e., without rewriting the file.
+When conversion is done, the datasets in the modified file can be accessed by the HDF5 1.8 library.
+Please notice that further modifications of those datasets could be done according to the 1.8 file format only.
+For example, a dataset written by a SWMR application cannot be reopened and modified by another SWMR application after conversion was performed.

 The Tool